aukedejong/lovelace-windrose-card/README.md

 ### Object compass_direction

-This configuration is only needed if you want the windrose to rotate on an compass entity.
+This configuration is only needed if you want the windrose to rotate on a compass entity.
-Usefull on for example a boat.
+Useful on for example a boat.
 You can also make a helper number entity to rotate the windrose on manual input.

 | Name        |  Type   | Default | Required | Description                                                   |